Enlarged prostate - after careBPH - self-care; Benign prostatic hypertrophy - self-care; Benign prostatic hyperplasia - self-care

 Many herbs and supplements have been tried for treating an enlarged prostate.

 - Saw palmetto has been used by millions of men to ease BPH symptoms.
 It is unclear whether this herb is effective in relieving the signs and symptoms of BPH.

-- Talk with your regular health care provider about any herbs or supplements you're taking.
+- Talk with your provider about any herbs or supplements you are taking.

-- Generally, manufacturers of herbal remedies and dietary supplements do not need approval from the Food and Drug Administration to sell their products.
+- Often, makers or herbal remedies and dietary supplements do not need approval from the FDA to sell their products.